October 29, 2017

 Research is adding more support to the idea that a high-glycemic diet can lead to a greater risk for cognitive problems.

-The study, reported last week in the American Journal of Clinical Nutrition, involved researchers from The University of Kansas Alzheimer's Disease Center.
+The study, reported in the American Journal of Clinical Nutrition, involved researchers from the University of Kansas Alzheimer's Disease Center.

 When the researchers focused solely on sugar intake, they found it associated with poor cognitive performance.

-Evans says sugar and carbs bind to everything in the body.
-When they stick to proteins, a process known as glycation, it can affect how tissues and organs work.
-When these proteins build up in the brain, it can form plaques and tangles and increase the risk of Alzheimer's disease.
+Sugar and carbs bind to everything in the body.
+When they stick to proteins, a process known as glycation, tissues and organs are affected.
+When these proteins build up in the brain, plaques and tangles can form, increasing the risk of Alzheimer's disease.

-The medical community has recently focused on this connection, referring to cognitive issues linked to blood sugar as "Type-3 diabetes."
-Evans says this designation might make it easier for the general public to understand the link.
+The medical community has recently focused on this connection, referring to cognitive issues linked to blood sugar as type-3 diabetes.

-Evans says when people switch to diets where they consume fewer carbs, such as the high-fat, low-carb ketogenic diet, they often report thinking more clearly.
+People who have switched to low-carb diets, such as the ketogenic diet, often report thinking more clearly.